 8. Set Aside Reading Time Every Day

 One thing that helps to encourage reading is having a consistent, daily reading time.
-Your kids will be less hesitant to read if they know that at a certain time every day they go to their reading nook for quiet time.
-This will also help you remember because if you stay consistent with it, soon reading time will become a habit.
+Your kids will be less hesitant to read if they know that, at a certain time every day, they go to their reading nook for quiet time.
+This will also help you remember - if you stay consistent, reading time will soon become a habit.

-9. Have them Pick the Books for Your Home Library
+9. Have them Pick Out Books for Your Home Library

 Your home library can be a mixture of books you own with a rotation of books from the library.
-Don’t just pick any books or books that have awards.
-Get your kids in on this task and have them pick out the books they would like to read or listen to you read to them.
-They will be more likely to read books they have an interest in and have taken responsibility in picking out.
+Don’t just pick books that have awards; get your kids to help by picking out the books they would like to read or listen to.
+They will be more likely to read books they have an interest in and have taken a responsibility in picking out.

 10. Turn Your Reading Day Into Movie Night

-Every kid loves movie night.
-You can turn your themed reading day into movie night by watching the movie version of the book.
-You can even have everyone pile into the fort to watch the movie from there while you finish off your themed snacks.
+Every kid loves movie night!
+You can turn your themed reading day into a movie night by watching the movie version of the book.
+You could even have everyone pile into the fort to watch the movie while you finish off your themed snacks!

 The Artful Parent Blog